Peter Green Furnishers: Expansion

-Chandlers Ford
+Chandlers Ford location

 Plans had been announced in 1976 for an extensive covered shopping centre in Eastleigh.
 The Peter Green site was demanded by the council for the scheme but it was not viable for such a large business to operate from a shopping centre.
 At last, after eight years of uncertainty, a suitable building was found for the move.
 It was situated in School Lane, Chandlers Ford, a short distance from the old site and just off the main Bournemouth Road.

 In 1985 came the move from its long established base in Southampton Road and the grand opening of a giant new store in School Lane, Chandlers Ford presided over by chairman, Norah Green and managing director, Tim Maguire.
 The new premises were formerly owned by W H O’Gorman and were ideal as they offered a total floor area of 33,000 square feet and parking for 100 cars.
 The newly refurbished premises were easy to reach from all directions.
 Edge of town trading had many advantages at a time when it was becoming more and more common in Europe and the US to move stores away from town centres.
 Easy access and parking, lower overheads which lead to lower prices and better service were all things that Peter Green had believed in and built his business on.

 A noted feature of the new premises was the "Carousel" – a coffee bar located in the centre of the showroom; like that at the previous store it soon became the meeting place for regular customers.

 Over 100 local families came to depend upon the thriving go ahead family business for a living.
 The staff would form a fine team built up over the years.
 They would be proud to serve the whole of Wessex from the Borough of Eastleigh for decades and looked forward to doing so indefinitely.

 Local footballer Manny Andruszewski worked for a time at the Chandler's Ford store too.

-On May 25, 2024, the Peter Green store in Chandler's Ford closed without warning.
-A notice was posted on the door reading: "Closed until further notice.
-We apologise for the inconvenience."